vrchatapi/vrchatapi.github.io/UserAPI/Friends.md

 # Friends

-This API allows you to get information about your friends
+This API allows you to get information about your friends.

 ## Request Method
 GET